As previously posted on SearchEngine Journal on April 27, 2022. Authored by OneLocal’s in-house SEO expert, Jeff Riddall.

 Here is an example of how to structure a local business address and other information:Another potential use of schema is tagging questions and answers in an FAQ section of a business website, highlighting the business’s area of expertise.Questions and answers tagged in this manner may display as coveted rich text snippets in search results.
 Schema can be a powerful and often overlooked tool that can vault a business’s visibility and content to the top of the search results.

 Optimize Your Google Business Profile

-A Google Business Profile (GBP or formerly Google My Business page) is a critical component in local SEO.
+A Google Business Profile (GBP or formerly Google My Business page) is a critical component in local SEO for B2B.
 It enables Google to validate the existence of a business within the area it services.